Quota Mechanisms: Finite-Sample Optimality and Robustness: Robustness to agents' beliefs

 \subsection{Quota implementation on rich type spaces}

 Motivated by the voting example, we now formalize a general belief-robustness property of quota mechanisms.
 To analyze beliefs, we adopt the robust private-values framework of \cite{BergemannMorris2005}.
 The environment $(\XX, \Th, u; K)$ is common knowledge.
+Assume $n \geq 2$ so that beliefs are nontrivial.
 Given this environment, quota mechanisms and social choice functions are defined as before.
 A type space consists of a measurable product space $T = T_1 \times \cdots \times T_n$ and, for each agent $i$, a measurable payoff-type function and a measurable belief-type function, denoted

-The type space $( T, (\hat{\accbm{\th}}_i, \hat{\b}_i)_{i=1}^{n} )$ is common knowledge.
+The type space $( T, (\hat{\bm{\th}}_i, \hat{\b}_i)_{i=1}^{n} )$ is common knowledge.
 Each agent $i$ knows his own type $t_i$, but not the types of others.
-Agent $i$'s payoff type $\hat{\accbm{\th}}_i (t_i)$ determines his preferences over decisions in each problem.
+Agent $i$'s payoff type $\hat{\bm{\th}}_i (t_i) = ( \hat{\th}_i^1 (t_i), \ldots, \hat{\th}_i^K(t_i))$ determines his preferences over decisions in the $K$-composite problem.
 His belief type $\hat{\b}_i (t_i)$ specifies his subjective belief about the type profile of his opponents.
-This belief pins down agent $i$'s beliefs of all orders---about other agents' payoff types, about other agents' beliefs about others' payoff types, and so on.
-In this framework, we perform all analysis at the interim stage.
-We do not specify a prior over $T$.
+This belief pins down agent $i$'s beliefs of all orders---about other agents' types, about other agents' beliefs about others' types, and so on.
+In this framework, we perform all analysis at the interim stage; we do not specify a prior over $T$.

 Consider a linking mechanism $(M, g)$.
-On the type space $(T, (\hat{\accbm{\th}}_i, \hat{\b}_i)_{i=1}^{n} )$, a strategy for agent $i$ is a map $\s_{i} \colon T_i \to \D (M_i)$.
+On the type space $(T, (\hat{\bm{\th}}_i, \hat{\b}_i)_{i=1}^{n} )$, a strategy for agent $i$ is a map $\s_{i} \colon T_i \to \D (M_i)$.
 The solution concept is (interim) Bayes--Nash equilibrium.